UPPMAX/HPC-python/docs/parallel.rst

         python -m pip install numpy

-      - For the Julia example:
+      - For the Julia example we will need PyJulia:

         ml Julia/1.7.1-linux-x86_64